ibm-cloud-docs/log-analysis/adoption.md

 [After you designate a root key in {{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-create-root-keys) and [grant access between your services](/docs/services/key-protect?topic=key-protect-integrate-services#grant-access), you can enable envelope encryption for a specified storage bucket by using the {{site.data.keyword.cos_full_notm}} GUI.

 **To enable encryption with your custom key by using the {{site.data.keyword.keymanagementserviceshort}} service, [create a root key](/docs/services/key-protect?topic=key-protect-create-root-keys)  and create an [authorization](/docs/services/key-protect?topic=key-protect-integrate-services#grant-access) between your COS instance and the {{site.data.keyword.keymanagementserviceshort}} instance.
-Notice that the COS bucket and the {{site.data.keyword.keymanagementserviceshort}} instance need to be in the available in the same region.**
+Notice that the COS bucket and the {{site.data.keyword.keymanagementserviceshort}} instance need to be available in the same region.**
 {: tip}

 ### Naming